MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-5.md

 }
 ```

-## Get a value for the scope parameter
+## How to get a value for the scope parameter

 One question you might have is "How do I know the `--scope` parameter value?"
 The answer is to find and copy the **Resource ID** of the Azure resource your service principal needs to access.
 This information is usually found in the Azure portal's **Properties** or **Endpoints** page of each resource.
 Here are common `--scope` examples, but _rely on your **Resource ID** for an actual format and value_.